ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 native fidelity.
 Additionally, FITS images can be opened with up to 64-bit per channel precision.

 **Multi-threading** allows making use of multiple cores for processing.
 Not all features in GIMP make use of that, it's something we intend to work on further.
+A point of interest is that multi-threading happens through GEGL processing, but also in core GIMP itself, for instance to separate painting from display code.

 **GPU-side processing** is still optional, but available for systems with stable OpenCL drivers.